Herring-UGAECSE-2920/Class-Instructions/README.md

 For the Math Mode, you will design an algorithm to graph several given functions.
 These functions will be provided ahead of time and can be ‘hard-coded’ into a Python script to be run.
 Again, refer to the UI description in the Assessment document.

-After doing calibration, your plotter should navigate to the middle of the page, which will act as the origin of the graph.
-From the origin, you will need to draw very basic axes which extend 6 cm in each direction, both positive and negative (left, right, up, and down relative to the origin).
+After doing calibration (Auto and Manual), your plotter should navigate to the middle of the page, which will act as the origin of the graph.
+From the origin, you will need to draw very basic axes which extend 6 cm in each direction (12 cm total length), both positive and negative (left, right, up, and down relative to the origin).
 This sets the plotting window for the function.

 You will be expected to graph the following functions, in units of mm: